Grinding

 • Listen for liner bolt loosening or unusual impact noise

-• Inspect ball charge level and add media based on wear rate
+• Inspect ball charge level and add media from measured wear rate and the operating plan

 • Verify classifier or cyclone cut size has not drifted